 Factual Reporting: HIGH

-Launched in 2017, the Buenos Aires Times is an English-language newspaper, launched by Editorial Perfil SA as a successor to the Buenos Aires Herald (closed in 2017).
-According to Jorge FONTEVECCHIA, Co-founder of Editorial Perfil “Just one month after the 141-year-old English newspaper disappeared, Perfil is launching what aspires to be its successor.”
+Launched in 2017, the Buenos Aires Times is an English-language newspaper established by Editorial Perfil SA as a successor to the Buenos Aires Herald (closed in 2017).
+According to Jorge FONTEVECCHIA, Co-founder of Editorial Perfil, “Just one month after the 141-year-old English newspaper disappeared, Perfil is launching what aspires to be its successor.”
 The Buenos Aires Times is based in Argentina.

 Funded by / Ownership

 Jorge Fontevecchia is the Co-founder of Editorial Perfil and owner of Buenos Aires Times.
-Revenue is derived through advertising and sponsored content.
+Advertising and sponsored content generate revenue.